Getting started with Claude Code and CircleCI

 Start a pipeline for my current branch

 Claude detects your Git remote and branch, triggers the build, and gives you a link to monitor it if you want.
-You can also be more specific:
+You can also be more specific and target a different branch:

 Run the pipeline for the staging branch